VinayArora404219/unittesting-demo/README.md

 # unit testing demo
-Sample program to learn about how unit testing works in Python.
+Simple program to learn about how unit testing works in Python.